thanhqng1510/scraped/README.md

 # Project: Bing Search Scraper

-This document outlines the plan, architecture, and technical details for the Bing Search Scraper web application.
+This document describes the plan, architecture, and technical details for the Bing Search Scraper web application.

 ## 1. Overview